ArthurSonzogni/chromiumos-platform2/dbus_perfetto_producer/README.md

     EOF
     ```

+4. Stop the dbus producer. i.e. Ctrl + C

-4. Collect the trace at the output file location specified in 3.
+5. Collect the trace at the output file location specified in 3.
     It can be uploaded to the [Perfetto UI website](https://ui.perfetto.dev).